yhat/ggpy/README.md

 ### What happened to the old version that didn't work?
 It's gone--the windows, the doors, [everything](https://www.youtube.com/watch?v=YuxCKv_0GZc).
-I deleted most of the code and only kept what worked.
-The data grouping and manipulation bits were re-written (so they actually worked) with things like facets in mind.
+Just kidding, [you can find it here](https://github.com/yhat/ggplot/tree/v0.6.6), though I'm not sure why you'd want to look at it.
+The data grouping and manipulation bits were re-written
+(so they actually worked) with things like facets in mind.

 ### Contributing